ll7/scenario_runner/Docs/Using_the_Scenario_Runner_for_semi_automated_testing.md

 # Using the ScenarioRunner for (semi-)automated testing

-The following is an overview of the project module from the chair of mechatronics from the University of Augsburg.
-The aim of the project module was to execute, investigate and use for test purposes the ScenarioRunner provided by CARLA.
+The following is an overview of the project module from the chair of mechatronics from the University of Augsburg designed in summer term 2020.

+## Goal of the project module

+The goal of the project module was to execute, investigate and use for test purposes the ScenarioRunner provided by CARLA.

 ## Preparation

 This [guide](Docs/getting_scenariorunner.md) from the CARLA ScenarioRunner documentation describes how to download the ScenarioRunner and install it.

-## Quick Overview
+## Quick overview

 1. [Execute scenarios](Execute_Scenarios.md)
 2. [Overview of scenarios](Overview_of_Scenarios.md)